Seer: Language Instructed Video Prediction with Latent Diffusion Models: Experiments

 \subsection{Datasets}

-We conduct experiments on two text-video datasets: Something Something-V2 (SSv2)~\cite{sthv2}, which contains videos of human behaviors involving everyday objects accompanied by language instructions, and BridgeData~\cite{bridge} that is rendered by a photo-realistic kitchen simulator with text prompts.
-Because the SSv2 validation set is too large (with over 200k samples), we follow \cite{ucf101} to evaluate the first 2048 samples during evaluation to save testing time.
-For BridgeData, we split the dataset into an $80\%$ training set and $20\%$ validation set, and evaluate all validation samples.
-To reduce complexity, we downsample each video clip to 12 frames for SSv2 and 16 frames for BridgeData during both training and evaluation.
-Moreover, to provide a fair comparison with recent unreleased video generative model baselines~\cite{vdm,lvdm,magicvideo,makeavideo}, we also included results on the UCF-101 dataset~\cite{ucf101} in Appendix~\ref{appendix:sec:ucf101}.
+We conduct experiments on three text-video datasets: Something Something-V2 (SSv2)~\citep{sthv2}, which contains videos of human daily behaviors with language instructions, BridgeData~\citep{bridge} that is rendered by a photo-realistic kitchen simulator with text prompts, and EpicKitchens-100~\citep{epickitchen} (Epic100), which collects human daily activities in the kitchen in egocentric vision with multi-language narrations.
+For SSv2, we follow \citep{ucf101} to evaluate the first 2048 samples during evaluation to save testing time.
+For BridgeData, we split the dataset into an $80\%$ training set and $20\%$ validation set for evaluation.
+To reduce complexity, we downsample each video clip to 12 frames for SSv2 and Epic100, and 16 frames for BridgeData during training/evaluation.
+Besides, We provide the zero-shot evaluation on EGO4D~\citep{ego4d} dataset in section~\ref{sec:generlize}.
+Moreover, we also included an additional evaluation on the UCF-101 dataset~\citep{ucf101} in Appendix~\ref{appendix:sec:ucf101}.